Back to Blog

 I am excited to join <company> and contribute to its <team name> team.

-Please do let me know if you require any additional information from my end to make a better decision.
+Please let me know if you require any additional information from my end to make a better decision.

 Thanks!